WEI-KE/WEI-KE.github.io/en/2023/06/multithreaded-ssh-v0.1.1/index.md

 Not planned for updates:

 - Automatic password retrieval:
-    - Currently, the program requires entering the device password each time it

-is executed, and it will remain so in the future.
+    - Currently, the program requires entering the device password each time it .is executed, and it will remain so in the future.
 I haven't found a perfect way to store passwords.
 Automatic retrieval of usernames may be considered.

 ## Conclusion

 I'm still a beginner in the programming world, and my code may not be great.
 I welcome discussions in the comments section below or direct problem submissions (issues) on GitHub.

-If you find this program useful, you can give it a thumbs up below or give it a star on GitHub.
+If you find this program useful, you can give it a 👍 below or give it a ⭐ on GitHub.
 Thank you for your support.

 This article was translated by ChatGPT.